 45 Science Activities for Kids to Learn the 5 Senses

-What kids can learn about seeing?
+What kids can learn about the sense of seeing?

 9 Kids Science Experiments about Light will teach them why and how we can see, and some interesting facts about light.
 Kids would love to see light reflection and prism.
 But be prepare to explain the why and science behind the magic light display.
 It is also necessary to teach light and energy, and invisible light, such as UV lights.

 I hope you like these five senses activity ideas, teaching the 5 senses via science experiments.
 Doing science at home is not just for fun, it is also to cultivate child’s interest in science and help them grow scientific thinking skills.
 I encourage you follow the scientific steps while working with kids on these fun activities.
 I outlined the steps and developed this Science Experiment Recording Sheet.
 I highly recommend using it, even with young children.
 They can draw pictures if they can’t write.
 It is the process that is important, starting with questions and hypothesis.